What’s Happening with You

 - Heartburn, indigestion, flatulence and/or bloating.

 - Constipation - To avoid constipation, be sure to eat foods high in fiber, increase your fluid intake (especially water and fruit/vegetable juices, which can help to soften stools), and continue exercising.

 - Increase or decrease in appetite - For those women who do suffer from decreased appetite or nausea, it is especially important to remember to eat a balanced, healthy diet.
 Always try to maintain a healthy, well-balanced diet.

 - Tingling, tender and/or swollen breasts - Women who experience breast changes prior to menstruation are most likely to feel these changes in pregnancy, as well.

 - Occasional slight headaches, faintness or dizziness - Many health care providers will say that it is okay to take Tylenol for headaches, even in the first trimester.
 Before taking anything, however, check with your own health care provider.

-Emotional Changes - Pregnancy can be an emotional rollercoaster for some women.
-Following are some changes that you may notice, even early on.
+Emotional Changes - Pregnancy can be an emotional roller-coaster for some women.
+The following are some changes that you may notice, even early on.
 For many women, these changes continue throughout pregnancy, while for others, the emotional changes are barely noticeable.

-- Irritability, mood swings, irrational behavior, weepiness, comparable to premenstrual syndrome
+- Irritability, mood swings, irrational behavior, and/or weepiness, comparable to premenstrual syndrome.

 Throughout the first trimester, the following will develop: